openmsr/CAD_to_OpenMC/paper.md

 ## Implicit complement
-C2O can add an implicit complement to the output file.
-That is the material tag that will be applied to any part of the geometry which is *not* claimed by any CAD part.
+CAD_to_OpenMC can add an implicit complement to the output file.
+That is, the material tag that will be applied to any part of the geometry which is *not* claimed by any CAD part.
 This is done by simply assigning the name of the material as a string to the implicit complement attribute of the base Assembly object.